top of page

 • Botanicals: Juniper, coriander, lemon peel, sweet orange peel, angelica root, orris root, cardamom.

-• Botanicals: Juniper, coriander, liquorice root, orris root, seville orange, lemon peel, angelica root, bitter almond.
+• Botanicals: Juniper, coriander, licorice root, orris root, seville orange, lemon peel, angelica root, bitter almond.

-• Bombay Dry - Subtler like Plymouth, because of it's lower proof, but with botanicals more indicative of Beefeater.
+• Bombay Dry - A subtler gin similar to Plymouth but with a botanical mix closer to Beefeater.
 A great an affordable dry gin.
-The well known Bombay Sapphire is not my personal preference because it's less herbaceous, though many love it for that very reason.
+The well-known Bombay Sapphire is not my personal preference because it's less herbaceous, though many love it for that very reason.

-• Botanicals: Juniper, coriander, liquorice root, orris root, lemon peel, angelica root, bitter almond, cassia bark.
+• Botanicals: Juniper, coriander, licorice root, orris root, lemon peel, angelica root, bitter almond, cassia bark.

-• Gordon’s - The economy option of the bunch and Britian's top selling gin.
-It's 80 proof so on the whole it's lighter, maybe not the best choice for a martini, but a very solid gin at an unbeatable price.
+• Gordon’s - The economy option of the bunch and Britain's top-selling gin.
+At 80 proof it's lighter, so maybe not the best choice for a martini, but a very solid and at an unbeatable price.

 • Botanicals: Juniper, coriander, angelica root, orris root, liquorice root, lemon peel, orange peel.